 In sports supplements, a wide range of substances are used, many of which are amino acids.
 Amino acids are essential ingredients in pre-training and stimulant formulas, as well as in those aimed at recovery.
 Despite the scientific evidence of the action and effectiveness of many amino acids, some of them may interact negatively, resulting in suppression of properties or impairment of absorption.

 Taurine is a conditionally essential beta amino acid because it can be synthesized in the body by the amino acids methionine and cysteine with the cofactor vitamin B-6.
 Taurine contains sulfur and is the main building block of bile salts.
 Taurine, although it is called an amino acid, is not actually in the classical sense of the word because it is an acid containing an amino group.

-Beta-alanine is more difficult to form in the human body, so its main source is food.
-The richest sources of beta-alanine are meat (especially veal) and fish.
-It is interesting to note that meat is a rich source of both beta-alanine and taurine.
+Beta-Alanine is more difficult to form in the human body, so its main source is food.
+The richest sources of it are meat (especially veal) and fish.
+It is interesting to note that meat is a rich source of both Beta-Alanine and Taurine.

 The basic metabolism problem